 Key ingredients and substitutions

-Oat flour thickens the batter.
+- Oat flour thickens the batter.
 You can replace it with brown rice flour which has a very neutral taste.
-You could also use chickpea flour but you may be able to taste it in the final product.
+Alternatively, use chickpea flour but you may be able to taste it in the final product.

-Plant-based milk thins out the batter and makes sure all the ingredients are well combined when blended.
-We use soy milk for its neutral taste.
+- Plant-based milk thins out the batter and makes sure all the ingredients are well combined when blended.
+I use unsweetened soy milk for its neutral taste.
 Alternatively, use water.

-Turmeric gives the omelette a yellow color and really makes it look like it was made with eggs.
+- Turmeric gives the omelette a yellow color and really makes it look like it's made from eggs.
 Feel free to leave it out.

 Elo's tips